norswap/autumn/doc/A4-basic-parsers.md

 best to define the whitespace as one of the first things you do in a grammar definition (as indeed we do in [A2 (Your First Grammar)][A2]).

-Also remember that passing a string literal directly to a combinator implicitly calls `word(String)` on it!

 [A2]: A2-first-grammar.md
 [A2ws]: A2-first-grammar.md#whitespace-handling--string-literals
 [`ws`]: https://javadoc.jitpack.io/com/github/norswap/autumn/-SNAPSHOT/javadoc/norswap/autumn/DSL.html#ws